-FAU_SAS Audit data storage
+FAU_SAS Audit data storage 1

 FAU_SAS.1 Requires the TOE to provide the possibility to store audit data.

 Management: FAU_SAS.1

+There are no management activities foreseen.

 Audit: FAU_SAS.1

+There are no actions defined to be auditable.

 FAU_SAS.1 Audit storage

+Hierarchical to: No other components.

+Dependencies: No dependencies.

 FAU_SAS.1.1 The TSF shall provide [assignment: authorized users] with the capability to store [assignment: list of audit information] in the audit records.